Johnny040216/Johnny040216.github.io/_news/announcement_3.md

 related_posts: false
 ---

-A simple inline announcement with Markdown emoji! :sparkles: :smile:
+I am invited as a Reviewer in CVPR 2026 ! emoji! :sparkles: :smile: